 Overall Nursing Jobs

-Across the country, a staggering 3.3 million people are expected to work in nursing jobs by 2026.
-That is a growth of more than 448,000 jobs.
+Across the country, a staggering 3.3 million people are expected to work in nursing jobs by 2029.
+That is a growth of 221,900 jobs.

 The growth in Texas and across the nation involves more than hospitals.
 Financial pressures on hospitals have created a situation where more patients may be discharged earlier from hospitals, according to information from the BLS, which adds that could result in more patients than ever spending time in outpatient care centers.